18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-1-overview/index.md

 - Reranking predictions
 - UI design

 There're some known problems when collaborating among cross-functional teams.
 For instance, how do you explain an ML algorithm's limitations and capabilities to SMEs who might not have engineering or statistical backgrounds?
-How do you version SMEs' domain expertise (e.g. if the user's shoulder is tilted a little bit like this and that while his back is tilted a little bit like that and this then it might be a sign of back pain).
+How do you version SMEs' domain expertise (e.g., if the user's shoulder is tilted a little bit like this and that while his back is tilted a little bit like that and this, then it might be a sign of back pain).

 Many companies developed node-code/low-code platforms that allow people to make changes without writing code.

 ### Adaptability

-To adapt to the change of data distribution and business requirements, the system should be able to both discover aspects for performance improvement and allow updates without service interruption.
+To adapt to the change in data distribution and business requirements, the system should be able to both discover aspects for performance improvement and allow updates without service interruption.

 For example, an ML system should have the functionalities such as: